Acocks Green Heritage Trail

 To reach Board 7, we can walk up Alexander Road, turn left into Rookwood Road and turn right onto Arden Road.
 This and Greswolde Park Road are two of the finest roads in Acocks Green.
 They were designed by a local builder, Williams and Boddy of Station Road.

 From here our route back to the start might take us along Greenwood Avenue (2), a very wide new inter-war showpiece road, which stops dead at Fox Hollies Forum, a former mission hall of St Mary’s church.
 Dolphin Lane used to emerge onto Shirley Road here.
 Turning left onto Shirley Road itself, we can note approvingly the variation in the appearance of the inter-war municipal houses.
 On the left we pass Olton Boulevard East, the original intended by-pass for Acocks Green.
-Whereas Greenwood Avenue is a dual carriageway, Olton Boulevard East carries two sets of two-way traffic.
+Whereas Greenwood Avenue is a dual carriageway, Olton Boulevard East carried two sets of two-way traffic until the northern side was blocked off to motor vehicles at both ends.
 Previously the old houses on the left had the address Greenwood Road, and before that Marsh Lane.
 We now prepare to turn right onto Victoria Road at the roundabout.

 If we pause at the corner for a moment to look at the small Arts and Crafts cottages (3) further along Shirley Road, it is no longer apparent that these were lodges for a large house called the Oaklands, for many years occupied by Henry Phillips, a silversmith.
 The modern houses at the corner where we are standing have replaced the Oaklands.
 Along Victoria Road on the left we pass the house Mr Crabbe the builder constructed for himself.
 He also built a row opposite, which sits incongruously among the council houses on Olton Boulevard East.
 Beyond there once stood Hyron Hall, another moated site.
 Passing Botteville Road, we can see that Victoria Road is another case of several early buildings being lost to flat blocks.
 In the 1870s many craftsmen and businessmen in jewellery, gold and silver plate lived along here.
 Finally, as we reach the Warwick Road, we can see our starting point to our right.